 Next, you can easily set up a rule that allows you to send a couple of more emails over the next two weeks to that prospective parent sharing more information and asking them to register for a school tour.
 No longer is someone having to actively monitor that email box or even worse, the parent getting an “out of office” notification because someone is on vacation.

 This automation takes a little bit of work to set up on the front end, but once it is done, you save an incredible amount of time by automating these repetitive tasks.
 Additionally, you have created a much better initial experience with your school.

-For my client that I described above – we actually created a couple of different follow up “streams” depending upon the interests of the student.
+For my client that I described above, we actually created a couple of different follow up “streams” depending upon the interests of the student.
 For the student who was interested in STEM education, they received the standard first email that was sent to every prospective family.
-But their next two were oriented specifically to the STEM programs that the school was known for.
-They even received a personalized one from the head of STEM education as their third email asking them to sign up for a tour.
-We also designed one for students interested in athletics as well as students who had an interest in the arts.
+But their next two emails were oriented specifically to the STEM programs that the school was known for.
+They even received a personalized email from the head of STEM education asking them to sign up for a tour.
+We also designed automated follow up emails for students interested in athletics as well as students who had an interest in the arts.
 This customization allowed us to tailor information and our “selling message” specifically to that family’s stated interests.
 Our attendance at tours skyrocketed as a result.

 However, there are other options out there.
 Both Hubspot and Salesforce offer free versions that give you a lot of functionality right out of the gate.
 But if you do not have a more technical background you might struggle to customize them and incorporate their features into your workflow.

 Finally, remember that the most important thing in getting the most value out of these tools is to clearly map out your business processes and ensure that you are incorporating a school CRM where it makes the most sense.
 These are very powerful tools, but you need to ensure that you are using them in the right way to derive the most value.
 And if you cannot commit to changing your business processes to leverage the power of a school CRM – it will not help you at all.